-The Thinkpad laptop celebrates its 25th birthday this year, but how did it become one of IBM’s most successful computers?
+The Thinkpad laptop celebrates its 25th birthday, but how did it become one of IBM’s, and now Lenovo’s, most successful computers?

 IBM was the inventor of the personal computer as we know it today, but Big Blue never really reaped the financial rewards of its groundbreaking device.